michaelacook/SimplePaginator/README.md

 # SimplePaginator

-Ridiculously easy plug-and-play PHP pagination class for rapid development.
+Ridiculously easy plug-and-play PHP pagination or rapid development.
 SimplePaginator is intended for use with [Twig](https://twig.symfony.com/) but can also be used without a template engine.
 Sets up and encapsulates all variables needed for pagination, including navigation link hrefs on instantiation.
 Comes